MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/ftp-ls_1.md

 ---
 title: ftp ls
-description: Reference topic for the ftp ls command, which displays an abbreviated list of files and subdirectories from the remote computer. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the ftp ls command, which displays an abbreviated list of files and subdirectories from the remote computer. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article